A Comprehensive Multipolar Theory for Periodic Metasurfaces: Analytical models for T-matrices and lattice coupling matrices

 where for simplicity we use $ C_{\rm dd}^{\rm xx}= C_{\rm xx}$, $ C_{\rm dd}^{\rm yy}= C_{\rm yy}$, $ C_{\rm dd}^{\rm zz}= C_{\rm zz}$, and $ C_{\rm dd}^{\rm yz}=- C_{\rm dd}^{\rm zy}= C_{\rm yz}$.
 It is anti-symmetric.

-For a dipolar-quadrupolar metasurface with a square lattice and illuminated at normal incidence ($\theta_{\rm inc}=\phi_{\rm inc}=0$), we can write the lattice coupling matrix as:
+For a dipolar-quadrupolar metasurface with a square lattice and illuminated at normal incidence ($\theta_{\rm inc}=\phi_{\rm inc}=0$), we can write the lattice coupling matrix as

-In Fig.~\ref{FIG:latticeFullT}, we have shown the T-matrix, the C-matrix, and the effective T-matrix for a core-shell, a cylinder, and a helix inside a square and a hexagonal lattice.
+In Fig.~\ref{FIG:latticeFullT}, we have shown the T matrix, the C matrix, and the effective T matrix for a core-shell sphere, a cylinder, and a helix inside a square and a hexagonal lattice.
 The Cartesian counterpart is shown in Fig.~2 of the main manuscript.